ANSR-laboratory/ANSR-laboratory.github.io/content/publication/hao-removal-2023/index.md

 ---
-title: Removal of site effects and enhancement of signal using dual projection independent component analysis for pooling multi-site MRI data.
+title: Removal of Site Effects and Enhancement of Signal Using Dual Projection Independent Component Analysis for Pooling Multi-Site MRI Data
 authors:
 - Yuxing Hao
 - Huashuai Xu